New MPV makes its Japanese debut.

 Tiny multipurpose vehicles have yet to establish a foothold in Canada or in the United States, but if such a vehicle was to come to the market, the Nissan Note might be one to fill that void.
 Also known as the Nissan Tone, the Note has been in production since 2004.
 This week Nissan announced that a new Note has made its debut, an MPV that has struck a responsive chord for more than 940,000 buyers to date.

-Nissan’s note sits on the automaker’s B-segment platform, what underpins the North American-spec Versa.
-The Versa is a hatchback and the design of the two vehicles is similar, except the rear pillar of the Note pushes straight out and tapers down to the liftgate.
+Nissan’s Note sits on the automaker’s B-segment platform, what underpins the North American-spec Versa.
+The Versa is sold both as a sedan and a hatchback and as far as the design of the hatchback goes the two vehicles are similar, except the rear pillar of the Note pushes straight out and tapers down to the liftgate.
 This design gives it more storage room and offers buyers a layout that they would find in any MPV although on a smaller frame.

 Nissan’s goal with the Note is to help this model compete more effectively against similar offerings from Honda and Toyota reports Bloomberg Businessweek.
 The automaker has set a goal of selling 120,000 Notes annually in Japan with up to 230,000 sold elsewhere including in Europe.